Who led Rome?

 Caligula (37 to 41 AD)

-According to Donald Wasson, Emperor Caligula was hailed as a ‘monster’ by historian Suetonius (2011).
+According to Donald Wasson, Emperor Caligula was hailed as a ‘monster’ by historian Suetonius (2011) and is known for leading a four-year reign of excess and carnage.
 With Augustan lineage and under the forced tutelage of Emperor Tiberius, Caligula was deemed a rightful heir to the imperial throne.
 For a brief time, he shared the throne with Gemellus, Tiberius’ son; however, Gemellus died soon after in suspicious circumstances.
-Despite this questionable start, his rule began with the full support of Roman citizens because he reversed Tiberius’ strict treason laws and fixed temples, constructed works of aqueducts, lighthouses, and amphitheatres.
-But, this productive and admired persona dramatically shifted 6 months later after a medical emergency (Wasson 2011).
-His brush with death allowed for paranoia to set in, and he became hostile to the senate and the people.
-He reinstituted treason trials, took pleasure in torture, ostracized Jewish citizens, and shamed the senate, famously claiming that he could make anyone consul, including his horse (Lang 2018).
-It is because of this humiliation and violence that he spread to everyone in his Empire that he was murdered by the Praetorian Guard.
+Despite this questionable start, his rule began with the full support of Roman citizens because he reversed Tiberius’ strict treason laws as well as fixing temples and constructing works of aqueducts, lighthouses, and amphitheatres.
+But, this productive and admired persona dramatically shifted six months later after a medical emergency (Wasson 2011).
+His brush with death allowed for paranoia to set in, and he became hostile to the Senate and the people.
+He re-instituted treason trials, took pleasure in torture, ostracized Jewish citizens, and shamed the Senate, famously claiming that he could make anyone consul, including his horse (Lang 2018).
+His biographer Suetonius quotes him as often saying ‘Remember that I have the right to do anything to anybody’ and it seems he did just this.
+His treatment of others led to him being the first Roman Emperor to be assassinated in 41 AD by the Praetorian Guard.

 Nero (54 to 68 AD)